newjersey/navigator.business.nj.gov/content/src/fundings/urban-enterprise-zone.md

 displayName: uze-energy-sales
 urlSlug: urban-enterprise-zone
 id: urban-enterprise-zone-manufacturers-energy-sales-tax-exemption
+sidebarCardBodyText: The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.
+  The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides you, as a manufacturer in a UEZ, with a sales and use tax exemption for electricity and natural gas.

 callToActionLink: https://www.njeda.com/uez/
 callToActionText: Learn more
 fundingType: tax exemption